-Department Mission: To commemorate lives lived in surroundings of beauty and tranquility that provide comfort and inspiration to the bereaved and the public, and to provide cemetery services to all faiths at a reasonable charge.
-Department Description: Under the supervision of the Cemetery Director, the City operates White Rose Cemetery.
+Department Mission: tranquilit and the p To commemorate lives lived in surroundings of beauty and tranquility that provide comfort and inspiration to the bereaved and the public, and to provide cemetery services to all faiths at a reasonable charge.
+Department Description White R whose n maintain Under the supervision of the Cemetery Director, the City operates White Rose Cemetery.
 The cemetery has an advisory board whose mission is to preserve and enhance the cemetery by maintaining park-like surroundings which offer peace and comfort to all visiting the cemetery.
-2023 Accomplishments: Provided for multipProvided maintenant e interments ce of the grounds and facilities 2024 Objectives: Continue routine maAddress public cond intenance and repairs erns and issues Budget Highlights: The major budgeted exp costs and a replacement etery are personnel JND 101 GENERAL PT 174 CEMETERY 2021-22 ACTUAL 2022-2 23 BUDGET 2022-23 ESTIMA TE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED \$9,688 16,860 \$10,693 \$16,860 \$16,860
+2023 Accomplishment Provided for multiple interments Provided maintenance of the grounds and facilities 2024 Objectives: Continue routine maintenance and repairs Address public concerns and issues Budget Highlights: • The major budgeted expenditures for the Cemetery are personnel costs and a replacement mower. - JND 101 GENERAL PT 174 CEMETERY 2021-22 ACTUAL 202 2-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED \$9,688 \$16,860 \$10,693 \$16,860 \$16,860